jokyel/M103_Project/README.md

 The shift is of modulo 26.
 So a shift by 27, by modular arithmetic, is just a shift by 1 (27 ≡ 1 mod 26).

 Deciphering a text using the Caesar cipher can be done by reverting the "shift".
-For example, with the encrypted code `def`, this can be shifted back by 3:
+For example, with the ciphertext `def`, this can be shifted back by 3:

   - d -> 3 - 3 = 0 -> a
   - e -> 4 - 3 = 1 -> b
   - f -> 5 - 3 = 2 -> c

-So the result is `abc`.
+So the result is the plaintext `abc`.

 ### Affine cipher